google/rba/README.md

 ## What is Regression Based Attribution?

 RBA is an econometric model based that provides media attribution and forecasting capabilities.
-It is an attribution solution for clients with 30%+ spend affected by ITP.

 ## Next Steps